-The modeling domain used for this demonstration consisted of a 28.0 km by 30.5 km rectangular area which covers and extends slightly outside of the Navarro County 2010 SO2 NAAQS nonattainment area (Figure 5-1: Modeling Domain and Receptor Grid).
+The modeling domain proposed for this demonstration consists of a 28.0 kilometer (km) by 30.5 km rectangular area which covers and extends slightly outside of the Navarro County 2010 SO2 NAAQS nonattainment area (Figure 5-1: Modeling Domain and Receptor Grid).
 This modeling domain has three nested receptor grids which decrease in resolution with increased distance from the Streetman Plant.
-The innermost grid has receptors with 50 m spacing, is centered on EPN E3-1, and extends out in a 7.0 km by 7.0 km square from the center point (Figure 5-2: Innermost Receptor Grid).
+The innermost grid has receptors, with 50 m spacing, is centered on EPN E3-1, and extends out in a 7.0 km by 7.0 km square from the center point (Figure 5-2: Innermost Receptor Grid).
 The middle-nested grid, also centered on EPN E3-1, extends from 7.0 km to 14.4 km with 100 m spacing between receptors.
 Receptors in the outermost grid, which covers the rest of the domain, have 500 m spacing.
-Receptors within the portion of the Streetman Plant property considered as nonambient air were removed from the grid, and receptors were added with 25 m spacing along the nonambient air boundary.
-An additional receptor was placed at the location of the DRR monitor, C1082.
-Receptor elevations were determined using AERMAP with one-third arc-second USGS NED files covering the extent of the modeling domain.
+Receptors within the portion of the Streetman Plant property considered as nonambient air have been removed from the grid, and receptors have been added with 25 m spacing along the nonambient air boundary.
+An additional receptor has been placed at the location of the DRR monitor, C1082.
+Receptor elevations have been determined using AERMAP with one-third arcsecond USGS NED files covering the extent of the modeling domain.